 When deciding which real estate method is right for you, it’s helpful to keep the following factors in mind:

-• Long-term vs. short-term: Are you able to invest in long-term assets that take time to appreciate or is your goal to make a profit in the short term and get out of the investment quickly?
+- Long-term vs. short-term: Can you invest in long-term assets that take time to appreciate, or is your goal to profit quickly and get out of the investment?

-• Liquidity: Would you prefer to invest in assets that you can easily sell or are you comfortable having your money tied up for longer periods of time?
+- Liquidity: Would you prefer to invest in assets that you can quickly sell or are you comfortable having your money tied up for more extended periods?

-• Landlord responsibilities: How hands-on do you want to be when it comes to rental properties?
+- Landlord responsibilities: How hands-on do you want to be regarding rental properties?
 Do you want to deal with renters and repairs, or would you rather outsource that work?

 Easily invest in real estate

-Real estate is widely considered to be a reliable and effective way to build wealth, and despite popular belief, it’s not difficult to get started.
+Real estate is widely considered a reliable and effective way to build wealth, and despite popular belief, it’s not difficult to get started.